 The three types of weasels that occur in North America all leave similar signs behind when they are present in their habitat.
-The ranges of the least weasel (Mustela nuvalis), the short-tailed weasel (Mustela erminea) and the long-tailed weasel (Mustela frenata) overlap in several regions of the continent, according to the "National Audubon Society Field Guide to Mammals.”
-The long-tailed weasel has the widest distribution of any carnivore found in North America, so chances are you have seen signs of this creature, whether you realize it or not.
+The ranges of the least weasel (Mustela nuvalis), the short-tailed weasel or ermine (Mustela erminea) and the long-tailed weasel (Mustela frenata) overlap in several regions of the continent.
+Given that the long-tailed weasel, for example, has the widest distribution of any carnivore found in North America, chances are you have seen weasel sign, whether you realized it or not.

 Signs in the Snow

 During times of deep snow when you are out in the woods, look for holes in the snow where the weasel has jumped and dived beneath it in an attempt to locate prey such as mice and voles.
 You may notice drag marks away from a hole if these efforts were fruitful, as well as the presence of blood.
 Weasels do not suck the blood of their victims - a popular belief before more information about them surfaced - but they do lick it up.